Criminal Justice

 Upon successful completion of this course, students will be able to:

-• Demonstrate an understanding of the various types of defenses and punishments for crimes.
+• Demonstrate an understanding of the various elements of crimes, the parties involved, legal aspects, and types of crimes.

-• Explain the key elements of the different categories of crime.
+• Evaluate the key aspects of criminal liability and discuss the categories of defenses.

 • Demonstrate proficiency with academic writing related to criminal law.